1egoman/mconmanager/README.md

 *   -e, --properties      show server.properties
 *   --reset               reset/create config file
 *   --import=SERVERNAME   import server into config file

+###Getting Started
+1. Clone the repository
+2. Run the mcon.sh file, with an argument of --reset
+3. Wait for the program to complete
+4. Done!
+You probably want to create or import a server next.

+###Modules Required (For Python)
+**NOTE: All modules should exsist in a fresh install of python.
+I have developed against 2.7.x**
+* json
+* time
+* subprocess
+* urllib2
+* optparse
+* shutil

 *Please note McoNManager is still in active development.*